Support for Your Purchase

 Based on the physical modeling know-how which KORG has developed over the course of many years, this struck/plucked-string physical modeling sound engine takes advantage of cutting-edge technology.
 The STR-1 begins with highly playable sounds whose tone responds to your touch in ways that are difficult for a PCM sound engine to replicate.
 These include acoustic guitar, electric guitar, harpsichord, clavinet, harps, bells, and ethnic instruments.
 Then the STR-1 goes beyond, allowing the creation of sounds that obey physical laws, but that don’t exist in reality.
 Play harmonics on a metal bar “plucked” by a piano or sing into a guitar string; with the STR-1, it’s all possible.
 You can also process samples and live audio input through the physical model—including audio feedback from any of the KRONOS X effects!

-While some of the KRONOS X engines look back in time, this a sound engine of the future, one that allows the synthesizer programmer to construct truly new sounds.
+While some of the KRONOS X engines look back in time, this is a sound engine of the future, one that allows the synthesizer programmer to construct truly new sounds.